-Petróleos Mexicanos is a decentralized public entity of the Mexican Government, and therefore the Mexican Government controls us, as well as our annual budget, which is approved by the Mexican Congress.
+Petróleos Mexicanos is a decentralized public entity of the Mexican Government, and therefore the Mexican Government controls us, as well as our annual budget, which is approved by the Cámara de Diputados (Chamber of Deputies).
 However, our financing obligations do not constitute obligations of and are not guaranteed by the Mexican Government.
 The Mexican Government has the power to intervene directly or indirectly in our commercial and operational affairs.
-Intervention by the Mexican Government could adversely affect our ability to make payments under any securities issued or guaranteed by us.
+Intervention by the Mexican Government could adversely affect our ability to make payments under any securities issued by us.